 Russian River Watershed Indicator Bacteria Data Assessment

 Prior to the 2018 Integrated Report cycle, indicator bacteria data for the Russian River watershed were evaluated on a stream, stream reach, or watershed scale depending on the available data.
-For the 2018 listing cycle, indicator bacteria data in the Russian River watershed were reassessed as follows.
-A U.S. Geological Survey hydrologic unit code 12, “HUC-12” subwatershed was identified as impaired if: 1) levels exceeded the statewide bacteria objective for E. coli in freshwater or enterococci in saline water more than the allowable frequency in the Listing Policy; or 2) applying the situation specific weight of evidence factors, levels exceeded the U.S. EPA criteria for enterococci in freshwater more than the allowable frequency in the Listing Policy and a public health advisory was posted at any recreational beach in the HUC-12 anytime in the period of 2013 through 2018.
-If adopted as recommended, the 303(d) list for waterbodies in the North Coast Region expands the current indicator bacteria listings to include 17 HUC-12 subwatersheds within 11 waterbodies in the Russian River watershed.
+For the 2018 listing cycle, indicator bacteria data in the Russian River watershed were reassessed on a consistent scale, as follows.
+A U.S. Geological Survey hydrologic unit code 12, “HUC-12” subwatershed was identified as impaired if: 1) levels exceeded the statewide bacteria objective for E. coli in freshwater or enterococci in saline water more than the allowable frequency in the Listing Policy; or 2) by applying the situation specific weight of evidence factors, levels exceeded the U.S. EPA criteria for enterococci in freshwater more than the allowable frequency in the Listing Policy and a public health advisory was posted at any recreational beach in the HUC-12 anytime in the period of 2013 through 2018.
+Additionally, exceedances of DNA-based human Bacteroides and PhylochipTM evaluation guidelines provide evidence of the presence of human fecal material in several HUC-12 subwatersheds.
+Where human fecal material is present in a waterbody, enterococci concentrations are appropriate indicators of human risk of illness during water contact recreation as enterococci are less likely to be associated with plant sources or replication in the environment.

+The 303(d) list recommendations for waterbodies in the North Coast Region expands the current indicator bacteria listings to include 17 HUC-12 subwatersheds within 11 waterbodies in the Russian River watershed.

-Overview of the Russian River Watershed and Hydrologic Units
+Overview of the Russian River Watershed

 The Russian River Watershed encompasses 1,484 square miles in Sonoma and Mendocino counties, California.
 Major incorporated cities within the watershed include Ukiah, Cloverdale, Healdsburg, Windsor, Rohnert Park, Santa Rosa, and Sebastopol.
 The watershed also includes numerous unincorporated communities such as Calpella, Hopland, Forestville, Guerneville, and Monte Rio.
 The 110-mile mainstem channel of the Russian River originates in the Redwood Valley of central Mendocino County about 15 miles north of Ukiah and enters the Pacific Ocean in Sonoma County at Jenner.
 The Russian River serves as the primary water source for more than 500,000 residents in Mendocino, Sonoma, and Marin counties and for agricultural production in Mendocino and Sonoma counties.
 It provides multiple water-based recreational opportunities important to the economies of the watershed and well-being of residents and visitors.